|Nutrition Facts (per serving)|

-- Mix flour with 1/2 teaspoon salt, 2 eggs, oil and just enough of the 3 tablespoons water to make a smooth dough.
+Mix 2 2/3 cups of flour, 1/2 teaspoon salt, 2 eggs, 1 tablespoon of oil and just enough of the 3 tablespoons water to make a smooth dough.

 Make the Filling

-- Mix together bacon, onions, garlic, bread, spinach, parsley, mustard, thyme, marjoram, beef, 1 egg, 1/4 teaspoon salt, and pinch pepper until well combined.
+Mix together bacon, onions, garlic, bread, 5 ounces spinach, 2 tablespoons parsley, 1 tablespoon mustard, 1/4 teaspoon thyme, 1/4 teaspoon marjoram, 8 ounces beef, 1 egg, 1/4 teaspoon salt, and a pinch pepper until well combined.
 If you want a finer texture, put ingredients through a meat grinder, too.

 Form the Dumplings

-- Roll out half of the dough to 1/8-inch thickness or thinner.
-You should have a sheet about 12 inches by 18 inches.
-(You also can use a noodle roller to make flat sheets with 1/5 of dough at a time.)
+Roll out half of the dough to 1/8 inch thickness or thinner.
+You should have a sheet of about 12x18 inches.
+You also can use a noodle roller to make flat sheets with 1/5 of the dough at a time.

 Cook the Dumplings and Serve

-- Serve in a bowl with some broth and sprinkle with chives and/or parsley.
+Serve in a bowl with some broth and sprinkle with chives and parsley.